X-rayLaser/DistributedLLM/README.md

 ## Provisioning

+Provisioning will automatically prepare a chosen model, split it into pieces and send those pieces to their corresponding compute nodes.

 This subsection describes the steps required on the client machine, which is the one that will be used to interact with the distributed LLM.

 Create a directory "models" in the root directory of the repository: